Frequently Asked Questions

-Here you can find a list of most commonly asked questions related to Kaitotek's products and services.
+Here you can find the most commonly asked questions related to Kaitotek's products and services.

 Press a topic to expand related questions.
-If you have questions, which are not covered on this page, please contact us supportkaitotek.com.
+If you have questions, which are not covered on this page, please send them to supportkaitotek.com.

-Does Qosium work in Windows 7/8/10 and Windows Servers?
+Does Qosium work in Windows 8, Windows 10, and Windows Servers?

 Yes.
 In fact, Windows is one of the most used end-device platforms with Qosium.